 As recently reported by Bloomberg, Reuters, Commercial Observer, and others, Industrious has announced that it has closed an $80 million Series D funding round focused on strategic landlord partners.
 The round accelerates Industrious’s industry-first evolution to exclusively signing asset-light and low-risk landlord partnerships.
-The company expects to be profitable in Q1 2020.
+The company expects to be cash-flow positive in 2020.

 Through landlord partnerships, Industrious manages and operates flexible workspaces, large enterprise suites, and building-wide shared amenities while providing landlords income 30% above a market lease.
 The company has the highest margins, most consistent unit economics, and highest customer satisfaction rating in the industry: